How to Write a Formal Demand Letter

 In a recent phone conversation, you claimed that the fire wasn't the result of your negligence and would have happened anyway.
 And you said that even if it was your fault, I should have brought my car back to your garage so you could have fixed it at a lower cost.

 As to the first issue, Peter Klein of the ABC Garage is prepared to testify in court that the fire occurred because the fuel line wasn't correctly connected to the fuel injector, the exact part of the car you were working on.
-Second, I had no obligation to return the car to you for further repair.
+Second, I had no obligation to return the vehicle to you for further repair.
 I had the damage you caused repaired at a commercially reasonable price and am prepared to prove this by presenting several higher estimates by other garages.

 Please send me a check or money order for $1,426 on or before July 15.
 If I don't receive payment by that date, I'll promptly file this case in small claims court.
-And assuming I win and obtain a money judgment, which will be part of the public record available to credit agencies, I will promptly follow all legal avenues to collect it.
-You can reach me during the day at 555-555-2857 or in the evenings until 10 p.m. at 555-555-8967.
+After obtaining a money judgment, I will use all legal avenues to collect it.
+It also will be part of the public record available to credit agencies,

 Sincerely,